jubalh/dropf/README.md

 dropf can be used to quickly upload files to your server and share them with others.
 It is meant as a private replacement for things like MegaUpload, imgur or Dropbox.

+The goal is to have this easily managable over ssh on the server side.
+Configuration should be in a simple file.

+It is for people who like to share files by uploading them (with scp, for example) but sometimes not having a terminal at hand, or having friends who don't know how to use ssh.

+For this reason files will be directly stored in a users directory for association.